christo-olivier/modelsmith/README.md

 # Create your custom prompt
 my_prompt = inspect.cleandoc("""
-    You are extracting numbers from user input and combing them into one number.
-    Take into account numbers written as text as well as in numerical format.
+    You are extracting city names from user provided text.
+You are only to extract city names and you should ignore country names or any other entities that are not cities.
 """)

 # Create your forge instance, passing your prompt
 forge = Forge(
-    model=GenerativeModel("gemini-1.0-pro"), response_model=int, prompt=my_prompt
+    model=GenerativeModel("gemini-1.0-pro"), response_model=list, prompt=my_prompt
 )

 # Generate a your response
-response = forge.generate("23 five seventy two")
+response = forge.generate(
+    "Berlin is the capital of Germany.
+London is the capital of England."
+)

-print(response)  # 23572
+print(response)  # ['Berlin', 'London']
 ```

 ## Placing user_input inside your prompt